adamwespiser/wespiser.com/my-site/posts/2021-01-03-Lessons-Learned-From-A-Year-Of-Haskell.md

 * [Micro C](https://blog.josephmorag.com/posts/mcc0/) A Micro C compiler written in Haskell.
 A nice little compiler project!
 * [Type Witnesses In Haskell](https://serokell.io/blog/haskell-type-level-witness) Is a great write up by Sandeep Chandrika explaining type witnesses, and how to use them to ensure illegal state are not representable!
 * [GHC illustrated for hardware persons](http://takenobu-hs.github.io/downloads/haskell_ghc_illustrated.pdf) is an architectural diagram of the ghc backend, and includes information on exactly how ghc is able to run a lazy functional language on stock hardware.
 Useful if you are curious how certain things are implemented on the backend!
 * [Names are not type safety](https://lexi-lambda.github.io/blog/2020/11/01/names-are-not-type-safety/) is a great article by Alexis King on the practical benefits of using newtypes versus other representations to ensure correctness.
-Overall, I think this is a really thought provoking piece on how design influences type safety, and "just wrapping something in a newtype" can be underpowered.
+Overall, this is a really thought provoking piece on how design influences type safety, and shows how "just wrapping something in a newtype" can be underpowered.
 * [Mirror Mirror: Reflection and Encoding Via](https://www.parsonsmatt.org/2020/02/04/mirror_mirror.html) provides a walkthrough for how to implement a JSON encoder using deriving via, which is a great way to write encoders and decoders for various types!

 ## With a little help from my friends!